-While development of the No Action Alternative will result in increased demand for electricity, the proposed infrastructure would be adequate to meet this demand.
-Because the City has access to 40 percent of its supply from the Roseville Energy Park and has an energy efficiency program that would reduce energy demands, the indirect effect would be less than significant.
+While development of the Proposed Action will result in increased demand for electricity, the proposed infrastructure would be adequate to meet this demand.
+Because the City has access to 40 percent of its supply from the Roseville Energy Park and has an energy efficiency program that would reduce energy demands, and a substation will be constructed as part of the Proposed Action to provide for adequate distribution, the effect would be less than significant.
 Mitigation is not required.
-No direct effects would occur.